How can women climb the corporate ladder… if they can’t find the time to network or develop professional skills?

 A mother of two, Christine noticed there were no networking events for career-minded mothers that allowed their children to remain on-site.
 Understanding how stressful, time-consuming and difficult it can be to find quality childcare, she created Mompreneur and Me® events in 2015, so both parents could spend time with their children and network with other like-minded professionals at the same time.

-The first national mommy and me professional development networking event, it has garnered the attention of Adweek and Entrepreneur as well as global brands like McDonald’s.
+The first national mommy and me professional development networking event, it has garnered the attention of Adweek and Entrepreneur as well as global brands like McDonald’s and University of Phoenix.